damianhakert/damianhakert.github.io/source/posts/2016-12-10-proposed-server-purchase-for-gitlab-com.html.md

 This would distribute failures and IO.

 One task that we could not fit on the common nodes was PostgreSQL.
-Plan to make PostgreSQL distrubuted in 2017 with the help of [Citus](https://www.citusdata.com/).
+Plan to make PostgreSQL distributed in 2017 with the help of [Citus](https://www.citusdata.com/).
 But for now we need to scale vertically so we need a lot of Memory and CPU.
 We need at least a primary and secondary.
 We wanted to add a second pair for testing and to ensure spares in case of failure.